ddiss/lioness/readme.md

 The SD card can then be placed in a NanoPi NEO2 and booted.
 The image will boot to expose a USB mass-storage device, which contains a static file-backed configuration website.
-Upon configuration, the website allows the user to save the settings to a file.
+Once configured, the website allows the user to save the settings to a file.
 With the `/usr/bin/lioness` binary running on the board (it's not started by default), the configuration file will be automatically detected and validated, when saved to `lioness.txt`.